ruby-next/ruby-next/README.md

 Language is responsible for **transpiling** edge Ruby syntax into older versions.
 It could be done programmatically or via CLI.
 It also could be done in runtime.

 Currently, Ruby Next supports Ruby versions 2.3+, including JRuby 9.2.8+ and TruffleRuby 20.1+ (with some limitations).
 Support for older versions (<2.5) slightly differs though ([see below](#using-with-eol-rubies)).
-Version between 2.0 and 2.3 may work but we no longer test against them.
+Versions between 2.0 and 2.3 may work but we no longer test against them.

-Please, [open an issue](https://github.com/ruby-next/ruby-next/issues/new/choose) or join the discussion in the existing ones if you would like us to support older Ruby versions.
+Please [open an issue](https://github.com/ruby-next/ruby-next/issues/new/choose) or join the discussion in the existing issues if you would like us to support older Ruby versions.

 ## Quick start